Phonopy API for Python#

 unitcell, _ = read_crystal_structure("POSCAR-unitcell", interface_mode='vasp')

-For VASP format, the keyward argument of interface_mode
+For VASP format, the keyword argument of interface_mode can be omitted.
+For

-returns a tuple and the first element is
+Note that read_crystal_structure returns a tuple and the first element is the

 The work flow is schematically shown in Work flow.

-PhonopyAtoms class) and a supercell matrix (3x3 array, see
+unit cell (PhonopyAtoms object, see PhonopyAtoms class) and a supercell

 be introduced to the supercell are internally generated by the